openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 Note: The Authorization Code flow does not require a Credential Offer from the Issuer to the Wallet.
 However, it is included in the feature set to allow for Issuer initiated Credential issuance.

-Both Issuer and Wallet MUST support sending Credential Offer both same-device and cross-device.
+Both Issuer and Wallet MUST support Credential Offer in both same-device and cross-device flows.

 ## Authorization Endpoint